rilldata/rill/docs/docs/manage/user-management.md

 :::

-:::tip More UI-based workflows coming
+:::tip More Rill Cloud workflows coming

-We have begun releasing new features around user managment via the UI.
+We have begun releasing new features around user managment via Rill Cloud.
 If you'd like to learn more, please feel free to [reach out](contact.md)!

 :::